AlphaOne1/dmorph/CONTRIBUTING.md

 Contributing
 ============

-Thanks for your interest in contributing to *dmorph*.
+Thanks for your interest in contributing to *DMorph*.
 Please take a moment to review this document __before submitting a pull request__.